Certificate in Government Financial Management

 To receive a Certificate in Government Financial Management, you must complete 12 credits of coursework and maintain a cumulative GPA of no less than 3.0 for courses taken in the certificate program.
 The coursework must be completed after you have received a bachelor's degree or equivalent.

-The certificate requires ACCT 505: Introduction to Accounting (or its equivalent) as a prerequisite for each course in the certificate program and the completion of the following courses:Required Courses (6 credits)
+The certificate requires ACCT 505: Introduction to Accounting (or its equivalent) as a prerequisite for each course in the certificate program and the completion of the following courses:Foundation Courses (1.5 credits) Waivable based on equivalent undergraduate work.

 Choose two of the following: